Find the Lyrid meteors’ radiant point

 Why do the meteors radiate from a single part of the sky?
 The radiant point of a meteor shower marks the direction in space – as viewed from Earth – where Earth’s orbit intersects the orbit of a comet.
 In the case of the Lyrids, the comet is Comet C/1861 G1 (Thatcher), recorded from Earth only once, in 1861.
 The orbit of this comet – the parent comet of the Lyrid meteors – is 415 earthly years.
 So we don’t see the comet often, but, like all comets, Comet Thatcher is a fragile icy body that litters its orbit with debris.
 When we encounter the comet’s orbit – once each year – the comet’s debris rains down through our atmosphere, creating the streaks in our sky we see as the Lyrid meteors.

-The Lyrids typically produce 10 to 20 meteors per hour at their peak.
+The Lyrids typically produce 10 to 20 meteors per hour at their peak in a dark sky.
 That doesn’t sound like many, but – in an hour spent under a still, dark sky – a dozen or so meteors are a treat.
 Plus, the April Lyrids can surprise you.
 They’re known to have outburts of several times the usual number – perhaps up to 60 an hour or so – on rare occasions.
-Meteor outburts aren’t always predictable.
+Meteor outbursts aren’t always predictable.
 So – like a fisherman – you’ll want your lawn chair, a thermos of something to drink, whatever other gear you feel you need – and then you need to wait.

 Not a bad gig.